Could you be our friend?

 PANDAS

-These criteria describe a neuropsychiatric syndrome with the presence of obsessive-compulsive disorder (OCD) or tic disorder and a temporal association of symptom onset with group A streptococcal (GAS) infection.
+These criteria describe a neuropsychiatric syndrome with the presence of obsessive-compulsive behaviours or tics, with onset triggered by a group A streptococcal (GAS) infection.

 III.
-Acute symptom onset and episodic (relapsing-remitting) course
+Acute symptom onset and episodic course (symptoms come and go, or ‘flare’, when exposed to a trigger)

-The crucial difference between typical OCD and OCD seen in cases of PANDAS is the sudden onset of initial OCD symptoms in the latter.
-This abrupt onset is in stark contrast to the gradual development of obsessions-compulsions experienced by children with childhood OCD rather than PANDAS [2-5].
+*The crucial difference between typical OCD and the obsessive-compulsive behaviours seen in cases of PANDAS is the sudden onset of the latter.
+This abrupt onset is in stark contrast to the gradual development of obsessions-compulsions experienced by children with childhood OCD, rather than PANDAS [2-5].

 PANS